Azure/PSDocs.Azure/templates/storage/v1/README.md

 -------------- | -----------
 storageAccountName | Required.
 The name of the Storage Account. location       | Optional.
 The Azure region to deploy to. sku            | Optional.
-Crease the Storage Account as LRS or GRS. suffixLength   | Optional.
+Create the Storage Account as LRS or GRS. suffixLength   | Optional.
 Determine how many additional characters are added to the storage account name as a suffix. containers     | Optional.
 An array of storage containers to create on the storage account. lifecycleRules | Optional.
 An array of lifecycle management policies for the storage account.